jeremy-banks/devops/README.md

 # DevOps

-## Project Details
+## Project Goals
+1. Create ideal and comprehensive codebase to "lift and shift" an org into AWS and EKS
+1. Also to demonstrate my expertise in the tool and provide a framework for mentorship
-1. Codebase to demonstrate documented best practice use of Terraform, EKS, and Helm in AWS
+1. Follow documented best practice use of Terraform, EKS, and Helm in AWS
-1. Repo includes nginx welcome page deployed to EKS

 ## Documentation
 - [Architectural Overview](./documentation/architectural_overview.md)